 The chicken Italian sausage keeps it nice and light but tastes savory and delicious.
 We suggest buying a good quality, fresh chicken sausage.
 In our experience, it tastes better and you can buy the exact amount you need.

-Preparing this Bowtie Pasta with Chicken Italian Sausage
+How to Make Bowtie Pasta with Chicken Italian Sausage

 We’ve included detailed recipe steps below, but here’s a look at the process…